SP3ter/Bagels/README.md

 # Bagels
- You should to guess correctly to win
+ You should  guess correctly to win